AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ### Resisting the Hurtin’

 Fortunately, characters can attempt to nullify some of this damage by tapping into their craziness.
-At the time the Hurtin’ is received, you can spend one of your Survival Tokens to try a Quickie, using your current **<span style="font-variant:small-caps;">Grit</span>** rank and any additional bonuses you may have from other sources.
+At the time the Hurtin’ is received, you can spend one of your Survival Tokens to try a Quickie, using your current ***Grit*** rank and any additional bonuses you may have from other sources.
 Count the aces and faces you draw, as each one allows you to nullify a single point of incoming Hurtin’.
 Like any Quickie, you can Negotiate with your Mad Half for bonus cards if you feel you need them.

 CiC-controlled Threats can also try this, with the CiC spending Adversity tokens to allow them a Quickie using their role-based hand size, as well as for drawing any necessary bonus draws.